 If you've got an iPhone, iPod touch, or iPad, there are a large number of audio book apps you can download.
 Most of these apps aren't free (they tend to run US$0.99-$4.99), though some are.
 You'll find a mix of public domain classics and more modern titles by bigger-name authors.
 Some of these apps use Project Gutenberg or LibriVox files, so you may prefer to download them from those sources for free instead of paying for the apps.

 Another site that offers public domain audio books (meaning books whose authors have been dead for, in most cases, at least 75 years).
 Most of its titles are drawn from Project Gutenberg and LibriVox.
-Audio books here, as the site's name indicates, are completely free and can be downloaded either as a podcast or as an MP3.
+The audio books here, as the site's name indicates, are completely free and can be downloaded either as a podcast or as an MP3.
 Titles are offered in multiple languages.

 This subscription-based music store has added audio book downloads in recent years.
-In order to get audio books, you must also subscribe to its music service--which runs from US$6.50/month to $133.99/year.
+In order to get them, you must also subscribe to its music service--which runs from US$6.50/month to $133.99/year.
 Audio book plans run $9.99-$18.99/month and come with 1 free audio book.
-You can sign up for a trial eMusic subscription and keep your downloads and free audio book if you cancel your membership before the 14-day trial expires.
+You can sign up for a trial eMusic subscription and keep your downloads and free book if you cancel your membership before the 14-day trial expires.

 The audio book selection is robust and includes the latest big-name titles and authors as well as less-well-known works.

 This volunteer-driven site offes public domain books in audio format read by people from all over the world (and thus offers books in many languages).
 Audio books are available as 64 or 128 kbps MP3s, Ogg Vorbis files, or as M4B audio books.
-Since these are public domain-only audio books, you won't find the latest titles here, but if you're looking for a wide selection of classic titles, LibriVox is a good bet.
+Since these are public domain-only books, you won't find the latest titles here, but if you're looking for a wide selection of classic titles, LibriVox is a good bet.

 As part of its larger collection of freely available media, which also includes movies, courses, language lessons, and books, Open Culture provides links to a number of recordings of short stories, poetry, and books.
 While Open Culture itself doesn't produce or host the files, it provides a directory of links to download the books as MP3s, or from iTunes or Audible.com.
 Expect to find public domain classics as well as modern masterworks (there are a few Raymond Carver and Phiip K. Dick stories to be found).